RyanJeff/JetpackArcher/JetpackArcher/readme.txt

 				- RIGHT ARROW to move right
 		 		- UP ARROW to jump
 		 		- SPACE to shoot arrows
-		 		- LEFT SHIFT to use jetpack
+		 		- LEFT CTRL to use jetpack
 ###############################################################################################

 Code to Do :
-Player Health
-Player Jetpack Bar
-Menus & state machine polish

 ---

 Bugs to fix :
 Jump mid air bug
+Arrrow upon firing to the left is not facing the correct way.
 Arrow not firing on inital space tap.
 Random accelration on the jetpack gravity.
+Player Jetpack Bar
 ---

 Future Features :